 - You’re over-brewing your coffee.
 Letting coffee steep for too long increases its bitterness.

 - You’re using water that’s too hot.
 Coffee has an ideal brewing temperature between 195 – 205 degrees Fahrenheit.

 - You’re using too fine a grind.
 Fine coffee grounds aren’t the best type of grounds to use because they always add too much bitterness to the brew.

 - Your coffee beans are of poor quality.
 Good coffee doesn’t come cheap.
 Think about this the next time you’re shopping for coffee beans.

 - You’re using way too much coffee.
 This is self-explanatory.

 - Your brewing equipment hasn’t been cleaned in a while.
 With a taste so delicate, coffee is easily affected by contaminants.
 Avoid this by cleaning your equipment regularly.

-If you’re still on the fence about salting your morning cup of Joe, don’t worry, because you’re not alone.
+If you’re still on the fence about salting your morning cup of coffee, don’t worry, because you’re not alone.
 Perhaps the following health benefits might change your mind, however.